dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

 **1.0.1 Rasterio Installation & Data Preparation**

-We recommend installing Rasterio using anaconda within the Pysal geospatial library.
-We recommend you you install , you might want to use the gus5031 env.)
+We recommend installing Rasterio using anaconda within the Pysal geospatial library (We recommend that you install Rasterio using the Gus5031 env).
 To install, open the Miniconda prompt, navigate to the proper environment, and use the following commands:

-conda create -n gus5031 -c conda-forge pysal geopandas #Installs Pysal which include Rasterio and Geopandas<br>
-conda activate gus5031 #The environment our class is using for tutorials
+    conda create -n gus5031 -c conda-forge pysal geopandas  #Installs Pysal which include Rasterio and Geopandas conda activate gus5031  #The environment our class is using for tutorials

 *1.1 Importing all neccessary libraries and specific functions*